 What is Curriculum?

 Curriculum is comprised of all the instructional programs at Florida SouthWestern State College.
 Ordinarily, curriculum is described in terms of specific courses and degree programs.
 For the purposes of this manual, the curriculum discussed is limited to credit programs and non-credit courses excluding continuing education courses.
-Curriculum at Florida SouthWestern State College is the responsibility of the faculty and is managed by the Curriculum Committee and the Provost and Vice President of Academic Affairs.
+Curriculum at Florida SouthWestern State College is the responsibility of the faculty and is managed by the Curriculum Committee and the Provost.

 Curriculum Committee Charge

-The Provost and Vice President of Academic Affairs and the Curriculum Committee share a strong commitment to quality academic programs which meet student and community needs and are consistent with the College’s mission and goals.
-The Curriculum Committee is responsible to the Provost and Vice President of Academic Affairs for continuous review of courses and programs.
+The Provost and the Curriculum Committee share a strong commitment to quality academic programs which meet student and community needs and are consistent with the College’s mission and goals.
+The Curriculum Committee is responsible to the Provost for continuous review of courses and programs.
 All credit-bearing courses and certificate or degree programs are subject to Curriculum Committee review.
 The Committee maintains meaningful participation by appropriate sectors of the College in the creation, development, continuance, and when appropriate, the dissolution of educational programs and curricula.

 The types of curricular actions that are subject to Curriculum Committee review include, but are not limited to, the following: